Women in STEM: Stereotypes

 Stereotypes about what someone in a STEM field should look and act like may cause established members of these fields to overlook individuals who are highly competent.
 The stereotypical scientist or individual in another STEM profession is usually thought to be male.
 Women in STEM fields may not fit individuals' conception of what a scientist, engineer, or mathematician "should" look like and may thus be overlooked or penalized.
 The Role Congruity Theory of Prejudice states that perceived incongruity between gender and a particular role or occupation can result in negative evaluations.
 In addition, negative stereotypes about women's quantitative abilities may lead people to devalue their work or discourage these women from continuing in STEM fields.

 Both men and women who work in "nontraditional" occupations may encounter discrimination, but the forms and consequences of this discrimination are different.
 Individuals of a particular gender are often perceived to be better suited to particular careers or areas of study than those of the other gender.
 A study found that job advertisements for male-dominated careers tended to use more agentic words (or words denoting agency, such as "leader" and "goal-oriented") associated with male stereotypes.
 Social Role Theory, proposed in 1991, states that men are expected to display agentic qualities and women to display communal qualities.
 These expectations can influence hiring decisions.
 A 2009 study found that women tended to be described in more communal terms and men in more agentic terms in letters of recommendation.
 These researchers also found that communal characteristics were negatively related to hiring decisions in academia.

 Although women entering traditionally male professions face negative stereotypes suggesting that they are not "real" women, these stereotypes do not seem to deter women to the same degree that similar stereotypes may deter men from pursuing nontraditional professions.
 There is historical evidence that women flock to male-identified occupations once opportunities are available.
 On the other hand, examples of occupations changing from predominantly female to predominantly male are very rare in human history.
 The few existing cases—such as medicine—suggest that redefinition of the occupations as appropriately masculine is necessary before men will consider joining them.

 Although men in female-dominated occupations may contend with negative stereotypes about their masculinity, they may also experience certain benefits.
 In 1992 it was suggested that women in male-dominated occupations tended to hit a glass ceiling; while men in female-dominated occupations may hit a "glass escalator".
-While the glass ceiling can make it difficult for women and minorities to reach the top of an occupation, the "glass escalator" allows men to excel in a profession that is female dominated.